This post may contain affiliate links. Please see our disclosure policy.

 • Then add the dry ingredients – all purpose flour, cornmeal, baking soda, baking powder, cinnamon, nutmeg, and kosher salt.
 Whisk together until a smooth batter forms.
 Pour batter into a 10-inch cast iron skillet and bake for 20-25 minutes, until a toothpick comes out clean and the top of the cornbread is golden brown.

-• While the cornbread is baking, mix together honey, room temperature butter, and a tiny pinch of salt in a small bowl.
+• While the cornbread is baking, mix together honey, room temperature butter, cinnamon, and a tiny pinch of salt in a small bowl.

 • When the cornbread is fresh out of the oven, add a generous pat of the honey butter on top and let it melt into the cornbread.
 Top with a drizzle of extra honey and little flaky sea salt!